Student Affairs. Athletics

 Intercollegiate and Club Programs

 Bowdoin's athletic program complements students' academic experience and encourages participation by maximizing the number and variety of athletic opportunities in varsity, club, and intramural sports.
-Over thirty intercollegiate teams, three levels of intramural competition in ten sports, and over twenty physical education courses are all a part of the athletic program.
+Over thirty intercollegiate teams, three levels of intramural competition in ten sports, and several physical education courses are all a part of the athletic program.
 The scheduling of practice and intercollegiate contests is planned to minimize conflict with the scheduling of classes, laboratories, or other academic exercises.
 If and when conflicts do occur, students are responsible for consulting with their instructors well in advance.
 Excusing students from academic obligations may occur solely at the discretion of the faculty.

 Bowdoin gives equal emphasis to men's and women's sports, and the desired quality of competition is similar in all sports.
 The following intercollegiate and club programs are available to men and women (junior varsity teams may be available in some sports depending on participation and opportunities for competition).